 Please note: Credit approvals are good for 180 days.
 If the credit approval has expired, increases in loan eligibility will be subject to a new credit approval.

-Please note: PLUS loan adjustments may be changed by submitting a Parent Loan Adjustment form to the Financial Aid Office.
+Please note: PLUS loan adjustments may be changed by submitting a Federal Parent Loan Adjustment Form found on the OSFA-Forms Page to the Financial Aid Office.

 Authorizing a Refund Payment